csandman/chakra-react-select/README.md

 Like the original `react-select`, this package exports all of the custom components that make up the overall select.
-However, instead of being exported as `components` they are exported as `chakraComponents` to leave the original `components` export from react-select alone (you can export that as well if you'd like).
-When implementing this component, you have the option to wrap these components and alter their state and the children they return [in the same way the original does](https://react-select.com/components#defining-components).
+However, instead of being exported as `components` they are exported as `chakraComponents` to leave the original `components` export from react-select alone (you can import that as well if you'd like, however there shouldn't be any reason to).
+When implementing this component, you have the option to wrap these components and alter their state and the children they return
+[in the same way the original does](https://react-select.com/components#defining-components).

 It's important to note, however, that there are 3 components offered in the